 # export SETUP_LIBC=glibc-2.1

-Then tell the installer that we are running on a 32-bit system.
+Then third, tell the installer that we are running on a 32-bit system.

 # linux32 ./linux_installer.sh

-Then just use the graphical installation tool, provide you CD key and play the game.
+Now you can use the graphical installation tool and provide your CD key and play the game.

 The future of OpenOffice.org - [image: OpenOffice.org logo] Oracle’s purchase of Sun Microsystems has been the cause of some uncertainty and concern for the open source projects and in...